Netgate/frr/doc/user/bgp.rst

 There are two types of community list:

 standard
-   This type accepts an explicit value for the atttribute.
+   This type accepts an explicit value for the attribute.

 expanded
    This type accepts a regular expression.
 Because the regex must be interpreted on each use expanded community lists are slower than standard lists.

-.. index:: ip community-list standard NAME permit|deny COMMUNITY
+.. index:: bgp community-list standard NAME permit|deny COMMUNITY
-.. clicmd:: ip community-list standard NAME permit|deny COMMUNITY
+.. clicmd:: bgp community-list standard NAME permit|deny COMMUNITY

    This command defines a new standard community list. ``COMMUNITY`` is communities value.
 The ``COMMUNITY`` is compiled into community structure.